ltucker284/Basic-Chain/README.md

 which is a distributed ledger framework maintained by the Linux Foundation.
 The purpose of this project is to bring accountability, reliability, and more security to voting systems.

+Let it be known that this application currently only runs as intended on macOS.
+Linux binaries are included in the case that someone may wish to run this application on a Linux distribution if they wished.
+As is, there are known issues when running this on a Linux machine or VM.

 ## Prerequisites to run this application

 In order to run this application you must have Docker version 17.06.2-ce or greater, Node v8 or greater,